Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask students if they know what the person who writes a book is called.
 Explain that the person is an author.

-- Turn to the title page, showing your students that it contains the author and title, as well as 2 other things.
+- Turn to the title page, showing your students that it contains the author and title, as well as two other things.

 - Explain that the third thing that is on the title page is an illustrator, or someone who draws the pictures in the book.